Skip to content

 sdd-review pull_request Posts code-review comments on the implementation PR.

-distillery-sync schedule (daily), workflow_dispatch Ingests specs, ADRs, issues, and PRs into the Distillery store.
+distillery-sync push (merged docs/specs/**, decisions/**), schedule (daily), workflow_dispatch Ingests specs, architecture records, ADRs, issues, and PRs into the Distillery store, keyed deterministically by file path so re-runs update in place.
+Writes supersedes/citation provenance relations.
+The first run against an empty store backfills pre-existing docs.
 The only Distillery writer.

 sdd-pr-sanitize pull_request Neutralizes a stray issue-closing keyword in a spec/architecture PR body and adds Closes #<sub-issue> (ADR 0005, ADR 0006).